V1xxenspr0ut/V1xxenspr0ut/README.md

 Heya just call me vixxen. my humour is rude at times, and I tend to do it a lot with my friendgroup so dont take it srsly ,im genuinely a very nice person (sensitive people suck sometimes bro no offence)

+when im on 🌙 im  always drawing/ drawing characters for my friendgroup/ working on au when im on 🗨️ im able to chat to when im on busy, im offtab doing irl stuff

+(either of these you can still c+h me)

 HUGE MULTISHIPPER (I dont like the weird ships)

 my twins vivian and starjelly are ugleh brooo!